Reel FX Animation

-Reel FX Animation (Reel FX), formerly known as Reel FX Creative Studios and Reel FX Entertainment, is an American computer animation and visual effects studio based in Dallas, Texas, with offices in Hollywood, California, and Montreal, Quebec.
+Reel FX, Inc. (doing business as Reel FX Animation), formerly known as Reel FX Creative Studios and Reel FX Entertainment, is an American computer animation and visual effects studio based in Dallas, Texas, with offices in Hollywood, California, and Montreal, Quebec.
 Known for its multiple projects on animated films/series and visual effects for live-action films.

 The studio primarily produces animated features, short films, and television series.
 Among them is the studio's first original animated feature film, Free Birds, released in 2013.
 A year later, The Book of Life was released.
 The film received several nominations, including Best Animated Feature Nominations from the Golden Globes, Critics’ Choice Awards, Producers Guild Awards and Annie Awards.
 In 2020, Reel FX Animation teamed up with Warner Animation Group (now Warner Bros.
 Pictures Animation) on Scoob!.
 In addition, the studio released Rumble, a co-production with Paramount Animation and Back to the Outback with Netflix Animation, both in 2021.
-Most recently, Reel FX teamed up again with Netflix Animation to create The Monkey King in 2023.
+Most recently, Reel FX teamed up with Paramount Animation and Nickelodeon Movies to create The SpongeBob Movie: Search for SquarePants in 2025.

-The studio's upcoming slate of films includes The SpongeBob Movie: Search for SquarePants with Nickelodeon Movies and a film titled Diya with Good Karma Productions.
+The studio's upcoming slate of films include an animated Bollywood-focused musical film titled Diya with Paramount Animation, GoldDay and Karma Productions.

 History

-Reel FX Animation was founded in 1993 by Dale Carman and David Needham as Reel Magic in Fort Worth, Texas.
+Reel FX Animation was founded by Dale Carman in 1993 as Reel Magic in Fort Worth, Texas.
 The studio was the sixth to purchase an Autodesk Flame system.
 In 1995, the company moved to Dallas and changed its name to Reel FX Creative Studios.
 Reel FX purchased West End Post, and in 1999, moved to the White Swan building in the West End.
 In 2005, the studio moved its headquarters east a couple of miles to Deep Ellum.
 The company opened a second location in Pasadena, California, and in 2008 merged with VFX-studio Radium and opened a studio in Santa Monica.

 In 2017, Reel FX opened its first studio outside the United States in Montreal, Canada.
 The studio would eventually add artists in Toronto and Vancouver as well.